edwingc88/edwingc88/README.md

-Hola soy Edwin Mendez 👋.
-Actualmente laborando en los campos de la programacion web y las redes de telecomuniaciones😎.
+Hola soy edwingc88 👋.
+Actualmente dedicado a los campos de la programacion web y las redes de telecomuniaciones😎.

-- 👋 Hi, I’m @edwingc88
+- 😏 Hi, My name is Edwin Mendez
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new side projects ...
 - 📫 How to reach me ...
+Email: edwingc88@gmail.com

+Otros Link y formas Contacto 📞: edwingc88@gmail.com

 <!---
 edwingc88/edwingc88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.